viam-labs/devrel-demos/tipsy-bot/README.md

 # Tipsy Bot

-A drink server robot using Viam platform.
+A drink server robot using the Viam platform.
 [Learn how it's built!](https://docs.viam.com/tutorials/projects/tipsy/)

 ## Getting Started

-0. Upload the `effdet0.tflite` model and the `labels.txt` file [in the app](https://app.viam.com/data/models), and set it up as an mlmodel and vision detector under the robot configuration
+1. Upload the `effdet0.tflite` model and the `labels.txt` file [in the app](https://app.viam.com/data/models), and set it up as an mlmodel and vision detector under the robot configuration
-0. Set environment variables (see note below)
+2. Set environment variables (see note below)
-0. run `pip3 install -r requirements.txt` in this directory
+3. run `pip3 install -r requirements.txt` in this directory
-0. run `python tipsy.py`
+4. run `python tipsy.py`

 **Required environment variables:**